dqops/dqo/docs/reference/yaml/monitoring/column-daily-monitoring-checks.md

 ___

-## ColumnBoolDailyMonitoringChecksSpec
+## ColumnIntegrityDailyMonitoringChecksSpec
-Container of boolean data quality monitoring checks on a column level that are checking at a daily level.
+Container of integrity data quality monitoring checks on a column level that are checking at a daily level.